datatrail-jhu/03_fileorganization/manuscript/09_how_to_work.md

 ### How to Work quiz

-?
-Why is file organization important?
+?1 Why is file organization important?

 A) All answers are correct.
 b) It will be easier to replicate an analysis.
 c) It will be easier to redo the analysis in future.
 d) It will be easier to collaborate with others.

+{choose-answers:4}
+?1 Which of the following explains why file organization is important?

+C) It will be easier for someone else to replicate your analysis.
+m) All answers are correct.
+o) It makes it more difficult for others to steal your analysis.
+o) It makes it more difficult for others to figure out your mistakes.
+o) It increases security of your data.
+o) It allows data to be anonymized.

+{choose-answers:4}
+?1 Which of the following explains why file organization is important?

+C) It will be easier for you to redo the analysis in future.
+m) All answers are correct.
+o) It makes it more difficult for others to steal your analysis.
+o) It makes it more difficult for others to figure out your mistakes.
+o) It increases security of your data.
+o) It allows data to be anonymized.

+{choose-answers:4}
+?1 Which of the following explains why file organization is important?

+C) It will be easier to collaborate with others.
+m) All answers are correct.
+o) It makes it more difficult for others to steal your analysis.
+o) It makes it more difficult for others to figure out your mistakes.
+o) It increases security of your data.
+o) It allows data to be anonymized.

-?
-What kind of information is recommended to be included in the README file of your data science project?
+?2 What kind of information is recommended to be included in the README file of your data science project?

 a) How to cite your analysis.
 b) Name of the collaborators on the project.
 c) File structure and how files are related.
 D) All answers are correct.

+{choose-answers: 4}
 ?
 What is NOT a characteristic of a good comment within a code file in R?

-a) It is concise.
-b) It is informative.
 C) It mentions who wrote the chunk of code that follows.
+C) The comment includes code that must run.
+o) It is concise.
+o) It is informative.
-d) It follows the pound key.
+o) It follows the pound key.
+o) It helps explain what the code is doing

 {/quiz}}